Robert W. Saunders Sr. Public Library: Support

 The Ybor City Branch Library was supported in part by the Italian Club benefit programs (for example, with proceeds from showings of "motion" pictures" of the group's coronation ceremony and annual cabaret dance) The predecessor to the current branch serving the area would not have been possible without the monetary support of the community.
 So too has the Robert W. Saunders Sr. Library benefited from the support of the larger Hillsborough County Library System and the community friends group.

 The Robert W. Saunders Sr. Public Library is supported by Tampa-Hillsborough County Public Library System, the Ada T. Payne Friends of the Urban Libraries, and the Robert W. Saunders Foundation.
 The library also has a partnership with Booker T. Washington Elementary School, and a physical walkway connects the two buildings.

 Instrumental to the library's success is the Ada T. Payne Friends of Urban Libraries organization, started in 2003.
 This is the Friends of Libraries group for the Robert W. Saunders Sr. Branch.
 Some specific highlights in terms of fundraisers that the group engages the community in are Jazz in the Stacks and Crowns and Teas.
 Robert Saunders, C. Blythe Andrews, and West Tampa Branch are the Tampa libraries which benefit from the organizational efforts of this group; and their close relationship to the nearby school has also influenced the Saunders branch development in terms of ease of access for the local students.
 In May 2009, groundbreaking was held for a walkway to connect the library with Booker T. Washington Elementary School.
 It was open for use by the students in September of the same year.

+Services

+The library provides access to the full suite of Adobe Creative Cloud desktop apps by booking in advance or by a walk-in booking.